Effective Print Design in Brochures, Fliers, and More

 The flier's front — a "Scripture Picture" — is a composite photograph that Warren made.
 To it he added biblical text from Matthew 7:17, which he styled to look as though it had been engraved on a ripe, red apple.

 Clicking both thumbnails will open a full-size image of the flier's cover, which you can download.
-Warren has designed four hundred different Scripture Pictures that you can download and use for non-commercial usage.
+Warren has designed four hundred fifty different Scripture Pictures that you can download and use for non-commercial usage.
 Find them on this opening page.

 The church printed the flier on glossy 8.5 x 11 paper, then folded it so it could be mailed, handed out, and offered on tables.